Logo

 The Kirkstone Pass Inn stands in a solitary and windswept position at the top of the pass.
 Dating from the seventeenth century, it was formerly known as the Traveller's Inn and is purported to be haunted.
 One troublesome spirit is reputed to be that of a woman who attempted to travel the road in a fierce snowstorm and perished en-route.
 Her spirit is said to lurk about the building.

-The Inn, which stands at 1489 ft, is the third highest public house in England.
+The Inn, which stands at 1489 feet, is the highest inhabited building in Cumbria and the third highest public house in England.
 The current structure was built A.D.
 1496.
-It was restored after having fallen derelict in 1847.
+It was formerly a coaching house but it now caters primarily to tourists and travellers.
+The inn was restored after having fallen derelict in 1847.
 The site was a monks retreat going back many centuries.